Last updated: February 27, 2020

-This page is a one-stop shop for all information and guidance from AHS regarding the current outbreak of novel coronavirus (COVID-19), which was just renamed by the World Health Organization and was formerly referred to as novel coronavirus (2019-nCoV).
+This page is a one-stop shop for all information and guidance from AHS regarding the current outbreak of novel coronavirus (COVID-19).
 Please visit this page for daily updates and consider it the source of truth for Alberta Health Services.

 Coronaviruses are a large family of viruses.
 Some cause respiratory illness in people, ranging from mild common colds to severe illnesses.
 Others cause illness in animals.
 Rarely, animal coronaviruses can infect people, and more rarely, these can then spread from person to person through close contact.
 Novel coronaviruses are new strains of the virus that have not been previously identified in humans.

 There are no confirmed or probable cases of novel coronavirus (COVID-19) in Alberta at this time.
-The number of COVID-19 tests performed and the number of confirmed COVID-19 cases are reported on the Alberta Health website.
-For the most up-to-date information, go to https://www.alberta.ca/coronavirus-info-for-albertans.aspx
+The number of COVID-19 tests performed and the number of confirmed COVID-19 cases are reported on the Alberta Health website: https://www.alberta.ca/coronavirus-info-for-albertans.aspx

-The current level of risk for people in Alberta is considered low.
-Cases are being reported in many provinces in China and other parts of the world.
-At this time, the higher risk applies to people who develop a fever and/or a cough or shortness of breath AND meet any of the below criteria:
+The current risk for people in Alberta is still considered low.
+A higher risk applies to people who develop a fever and/or cough or shortness of breath AND meet any of the criteria below.

-Travelled to mainland China in the 14 days before illness onset;
+In the 14 days before illness onset, they:

-Had close contact* with a confirmed or probable case of COVID-19 within 14 days before illness onset;
+Had close contact* with a confirmed or probable case of COVID-19;

-Had close contact* with a person with acute respiratory illness who was in mainland China within 14 days before their illness onset;
+Had close contact* with a person with acute respiratory illness who was in mainland China, Hong Kong, Singapore, Iran, South Korea, Japan or Italy within 14 days prior to illness onset;

-Had laboratory exposure to biological material (e.g. primary clinical specimens, virus culture isolates) known to contain COVID-19 virus within 14 days before illness onset.
+Had laboratory exposure to biological material (e.g. primary clinical specimens, virus culture isolates) known to contain COVID-19 virus.

 * A close contact is defined as a person who provided care for the individual, including healthcare workers, family members or other caregivers, or who had other similar close physical contact with the person without consistent and appropriate use of personal protective equipment OR who lived with or otherwise had close prolonged contact (within 2 metres) with the person while they were infectious OR had direct contact with infectious bodily fluids of the person (e.g. was coughed or sneezed on) while not wearing recommended personal protective equipment.

-This means avoiding situations where you are in close contact with other people, especially those with chronic conditions, a compromised immune system or seniors.
+People returning from Hubei province can help limit potential spread by self-isolating and limiting contact with others for 14 days.
+This means avoiding situations where you are in close contact with other people, especially those with chronic conditions, a compromised immune system, or seniors.
 It also means not attending work, school, social events and other public gatherings.
-If you are unsure if you should be isolating yourself, or if you have questions about how to do it, follow these self-isolation guidelines or call 811 Health Link.
+If you are unsure if you should be self-isolating, or if you have questions about how to do it, follow these self-isolation guidelines or call 811 Health Link.

-If, while in mainland China, you or your family members were in contact with someone who was diagnosed with COVID-19, or were in a health care facility, please call 811 Health Link.
+If, while in these areas, you or your family members were in contact with someone who was diagnosed with COVID-19 or you were in a health care facility, please call 811 Health Link.

-To help protect against all respiratory illnesses, including the flu and coronavirus, you should:
+To help protect you and your family against all respiratory illnesses, including flu and COVID-19, you should: